Trinity College Dublin: Research

-The university operates an innovation center that promotes academic innovation and advising, provides patent counseling and research information, and facilitates the creation and operation of industrial labs and campus businesses.
+The university operates an on-site Innovation Centre that promotes academic innovation and advising, provides patent counselling and in-depth research information, and also facilitates the creation and operation of industrial labs and campus businesses.

 In 1999, the university purchased an enterprise centre on Pearse Street, a seven-minute walk from the on-site "Innovation Center."
-The site has over 19,000 square meters of built space and includes a protected building, the Tower, which houses a Craft Centre.
+The site has over 19,000 square metres of built space and includes a protected building, the Tower, which houses a Craft Centre.
 The Trinity Enterprise Centre is home to companies from Dublin's university research sector.

 Admissions

-Undergraduate applications from Irish, British and European Union applicants are submitted and processed through the Central Applications Office system.
+Undergraduate applications from Irish, British and European Union applicants are submitted and processed through the Central Applications Office (CAO) system.
 Trinity College instructs the CAO to administer all applications by standardised criteria before offering places to successful candidates.
 The college therefore has full control of admissions while ensuring anonymity and academic equality throughout the process.

 Admission to the university is highly competitive and based exclusively on academic merit.
 To be considered for admission, applicants must first reach the university's minimum matriculation requirements, which typically involves holding sufficient recognised qualifications in English, mathematics and a second language; the mathematics requirement can be waived if Latin is presented as a second language.

 Applicants for certain courses may be required to achieve more specific qualifications than those prescribed for minimum matriculation requirements.

 Eligible applicants must then compete for places based on the results of their school leaving examinations, but can additionally take matriculation examinations which are held in the university in April, in which each subject is considered equivalent to that of the Irish Leaving Certificate.
 Applications for restricted courses require further assessment considered in the admissions process, such as the Health Professions Admissions Test (HPAT) for medicine or entrance tests for music and drama courses.

 As applications for most courses far exceed available places, admission is highly selective, demanding excellent grades in the aforementioned examinations.
 Through the CAO, candidates may list several courses at Trinity College and at other third-level institutions in Ireland in order of preference.
 The CAO awards places in mid-August every year after matching the number of places available to the applicants' academic attainments.
 Qualifications are measured as "points", with specific scales for the Leaving Certificate, UK GCE A-level, the International Baccalaureate and all other European Union school-leaving examinations.